Adam M. Leventhal, PhD

 Director of Operations

-Kristin Dahlquist, MPH, DSW-c, the Director of Operations of the Institute for Addiction Science, is a public health professional specializing in addiction and recovery.
+Kristin Goluska, DSW, MPH, the Director of Operations of the Institute for Addiction Science, is a public health professional specializing in addiction and recovery.

 As the Director of Operations, Kristin does more than manage the IAS’ day-to-day.
 With more than 10 years of experience working in the non-profit, for-profit and university settings, she’s committed to bringing creative problem solving and her unique skillset to ensure IAS’s strategy is truly successful at improving the lives of those touched by addiction.
 Prior to the IAS, Kristin worked in both global alcohol harm prevention and developing national collegiate alcohol and drug interventions.